thycotic/ss-docs/security-hardening/common-criteria-hardening-guide/Index2.md

    ![](images/e915ca2d04e1e7ed76fe1bdb69e24820.png)

-1. Expand the “Local Users and Groups” folder, right-click **Users**, and select **New User…**
+1. Expand the “Local Users and Groups” folder, right-click the **Users** subfolder, and select **New User…**

    ![](images/43865cd9355fd4780343babcd2909260.png)

-1. Give the user *any desired user name and a very strong password*.
-This account will be added as a user in **SQL Server Management Studio** in the next step and its credentials will be saved to an encrypted file during Secret Server setup.
+1. Give the user an appropriate name as well as *a very strong password*.

-1. Uncheck the default “**User must change password at next logon**” and check “**Password never expires**.”
+1. Uncheck the box next to **User must change password at next logon**.

+1. Check the box next to **Password never expires**.

+1. Click **Create**.

-1. Click **Create** followed by **Close** when done.
+1. Click **Close**.

    ![](images/c779533244a6f23fcbcb9a8499c1794a.png)

 #### Add the User Account to SQL Server

+In the next few steps you will add the new user you just created as a user in **SQL Server Management Studio**.
+Later during Secret Server setup, your new user's credentials will be saved to an encrypted file.

 1. Start SQL Server Management Studio.
-This may take several minutes the first time the application is started.
+This may take several minutes the first time.
+When the application is up and running, you are ready to connect to the SQL Server database.

+1. Click the drop-down beside **Server name**.

+1. Select **Browse for more**.

-1. Connect to SQL Server by browsing for the database **Server name** (click the drop down box beside **Server name** then “**Browse for more..**” and select the name of the database installed).
-Click **Connect** to login using **Windows Authentication** (login as the user that you selected in the “Database Engine Configuration” step of the SQL Server installation).
+1. Select the name of the installed database and click **Connect**.

+1. Using **Windows Authentication**, log in as a user that you added in the “Database Engine Configuration” window, under “Specify SQL Server administrators”.

-1. Open the “Security” folder, right-click on **Logins**, and select **New Login…**
+1. Open the “Security” folder

+1. Right-click the **Logins** subfolder.

+1. Select **New Login…**

    ![](images/913d258311bfdfde9eb38490c7a381df.png)

-1. In the “Login – New” dialog, click the **Search** button, enter the full name of the Windows account you created in the previous step, and click **Check Names**.
-If entered correctly, the user name should be underlined.
-If it is not, correct the name and repeat.
-When the name is entered correctly, click **OK**.
+1. In the initial “Login – New” window, click the **Search** button.

+1. Enter the full name of the Windows account you created in the previous step.

+1. Click **Check Names**.
+If the username has been entered correctly, it should appear underlined.

+1. Click **OK**.

-1. Back in the “Login – New” dialog, click **Server Roles**, check **dbcreator** and then click **OK**.
+1. Back in the “Login – New” window under **Server Roles**, check **dbcreator**

+1. Click **OK**.

    ![](images/ccdc067b516bac6e6cebc3759e654294.png)

 #### Additional Pre-Requisites for Secret Server

-Windows Authentication to access the SQL database, it is recommended that you create a service account.
+We recommend creating and using a service account to run the Secret Server IIS Application Pool and to access the SQL database with Windows Authentication.
+Follow the steps below:

 **To run the Secret Server IIS Application Pool with a Service Account:**

-1. Open a command prompt window, change the directory to your .NET framework installation directory using the "cd" command (that is, "C:\\Windows\\Microsoft.NET\\Framework\\v4.0.30319" or "C:\\Windows\\Microsoft.NET\\Framework64\\v4.0.30319")
+1. Open a command prompt window and use the `cd` command to change your .NET framework installation directory to one the folllowing:

+   * `C:\Windows\Microsoft.NET\Framework\v4.0.30319`

+   * `C:\Windows\Microsoft.NET\Framework64\v4.0.30319`

-1. Type in `.\\aspnet_regiis -ga \< user name\>` and press enter.
-Replace the field with the relevant value from the SQL Server user account created in “Create the SQL Server user account”.
+1. Type in `.\aspnet_regiis -ga <user name>` and press enter.

+1. Replace the field with the relevant value from the SQL Server user account created in “Create the SQL Server user account”.

-1. Give your service account "modify" access to C:\\Windows\\TEMP
+1. Give your service account "modify" access to `C:\Windows\TEMP`

-1. Next open the Local Security Policy App from your start menu and grant batch logon permissions to your service account...
+1. From the Start menu, open the Local Security Policy application and grant batch logon permissions to your service account...
    ![](images/be119e3e6c089abef373b8076459ed4d.png)

-1. Open the Local Security Policy Console (Search-\>secpol.msc-\>[Enter]), expand "Local Policies", click on "User Rights Assignment", right click on "**Log on as a batch job**", click "properties", click "Add User or Group", and add your service account, then click "OK".
+1. Open the Local Security Policy Console (Search-\>secpol.msc-\>[Enter]),

+1. Expand **Local Policies**.

+1. Click **User Rights Assignment**.

+1. Right-click **Log on as a batch job** and click **Properties**.

+1. Click **Add User or Group**.

+1. Add your service account.

+1. Click **OK**.

-   >**Note**: If you utilize Group Policy to enforce the "Log on as a batch job" and have group managed service accounts, take note that this will overwrite any local permissions to the "Log on as a batch job" on all computers that have the policy applied.
+   >**Note**: If you use     Group Policy to enforce the "Log on as a batch job" and have group managed service accounts, take note that this will overwrite any local permissions to the "Log on as a batch job" on all computers that have the policy applied.
 Utilizing the local security policy is a safer option if you are